Steve Grant is a freelance writer living in Farmington, Connecticut.

 Steve has written hundreds of articles on rivers and river issues.
 He’s paddled most of New England’s best-known rivers in a canoe or kayak, and once canoed the 410-mile-long Connecticut River from its source on the Canadian border south to Long Island Sound over a 5-week period, camping on the riverbank along the way and producing a widely-acclaimed 17-part series of articles for The Courant.

 During his newspaper career he received more than three dozen awards from various professional organizations for distinguished journalism.
 In March, 2010, the University of Connecticut’s College of Agriculture, Health and Natural Resources named him the first recipient of its Outstanding Environmental Leadership Award for career-long contributions on behalf of Connecticut’s natural resources.
-In 2014, Steve was the recipient of the Bud Foster Award, given each year by the Connecticut River Watershed Council to an individual who demonstrates “outstanding devotion, service and accomplishment” in efforts to restore and protect the Connecticut River.
+In 2014, Steve was the recipient of the Bud Foster Award, given each year by the Connecticut River Conservancy to an individual who demonstrates “outstanding devotion, service and accomplishment” in efforts to restore and protect the Connecticut River.

 As a freelance writer, Steve continues to write about nature, environmental history and outdoor recreation and is working on a book-length project, a complete guide to adventures in the Connecticut outdoors.